Most Popular Interview Questions on Azure Test Plan:

 - The tool provides a very good option to have an end to end traceability by having requirements, specification documents and/or user stories linked to the test cases, test results and the reported defects.

-- The tool helps keep to track the configuration details like test cases run against a specific environment or number of builds run, the author of the test cases and the QA who executed the test cases.
+- The tool helps keep track of the configuration details like test cases run against a specific environment or number of builds run, the author of the test cases and the QA who executed the test cases.

 - It helps to assign or distribute the test cases across many testers within the team.